Shrinu19/commclassroom1/README.md

 - Archismaan Kashyap says that this community is amazing.
 - hey
 - lol
-- Nobita makes this changes.
+- zian make this change in line no 7.